rambo/tpkn10/README.md

 15 C for the 74138 (drives output-enables for the column drivers) -> A2

+16 E3 for the 74138 (used for global display blanking) -> A5

 These are not on the display-bus, the output-enables are, but we'll ignore those for now.